Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] To take time to judge the validity of the project.
 - [x] To inspect the product increment with the stakeholders and collect feedback on next steps.
-- [ ] To review the Scrum Team’s activities and processes during the Sprint.
+- [ ] To review the Scrum Team's activities and processes during the Sprint.
 - [ ] To build team sprint.

 **[⬆ Back to Top](#table-of-contents)**